 Ivosidenib is an orally available, selective, potent inhibitor of the mutated IDH1 protein, making it a highly targeted therapeutic candidate for the treatment of patients with cancers that harbor IDH1 mutations.
 We hold worldwide development and commercial rights to ivosidenib and will fund the future development and commercialization costs related to this program.
 Mutations in IDH1 have been identified in difficult to treat hematologic and solid tumor cancers, including AML, chondrosarcoma, cholangiocarcinoma, and glioma, where both the treatment options and prognosis for patients are poor.
-On May 18, 2015, we announced that the FDA granted fast track designation to ivosidenib for treatment of patients with AML that harbor an IDH1 mutation.
-On June 10, 2015, the FDA granted us orphan drug designation for ivosidenib for treatment of patients with AML.
-In November 2016, the FDA granted fast track designation to ivosidenib for treatment of patients with previously treated, unresectable or metastatic cholangiocarcinoma with an IDH1 mutation.
+The FDA granted fast track designation to ivosidenib for treatment of patients with AML that harbor an IDH1 mutation, and granted us orphan drug designation for ivosidenib for treatment of patients with an IDH1 mutation, and granted orphan drug designation for ivosidenib for the treatment of cholangiocarcinoma with an IDH1 mutation, and granted orphan drug designation for ivosidenib for the treatment of cholangiocarcinoma.
 In January 2017, we announced that we intend to submit an NDA to the FDA for ivosidenib in R/R AML by the end of 2017.
-On April 26, 2017, the FDA granted orphan drug designation for ivosidenib for the treatment of cholangiocarcinoma.